moby/moby/docs/sources/docker-hub/official_repos.md

 In terms of content, the long description must include the following sections:

-* Overview & Links
+* Overview & links
-* How-to/Usage
+* How-to/usage
-* Issues & Contribution Info
+* Issues & contributions

 #### Overview & links